namuruiwatani/resume/README.md

     curl -s https://raw.githubusercontent.com/namuruiwatani/resume/main/resume.sh | bash -s 3
     ```

-Each language has its own unique presentation, so feel free to choose the one you prefer.

 ### 📌 Note
 If the output in your terminal looks misaligned or uneven, try running the command again.
 This can help fix formatting issues and make the resume appear more symmetrical.